Lisbon is cool. It’s a gorgeous city that appreciates and fosters the arts.

 As soon as you walk in through the main gates, you’ll be greeted by a lively street market atmosphere.
 We arrived shortly after it opened in the morning and the place was already buzzing with activity.

 Lx Factory is comprised of dozens of shops, restaurants, and cafes that occupy indoor spaces and outdoor booths spread out over a large area measuring 23,000 square meters.
 There is so much to see and explore here so plan to stay for at least two or three hours.
+If you’re traveling to Portugal with kids, then this is a great place to spend the day.

 Lx Factory has a youthful and vibrant energy that feels very much like a weekend artisanal market.
 You’ll find all kinds of interesting things here, like this woman making fresh fruit juice using a bicycle-powered juicer.